almeidas-tatiane/robust-api-performance/application-cloud-deployment.md

 ```
 📌**IMPORTANT:**
 - Use this external IP to test your API in Postman or browser.
-- Pay attention to Kubernets costs at AWS, usually when the costs are expensive.
+- Pay attention to Kubernets costs at AWS, usually the daily costs are expensive.